100 Plates Locals Love (2015)

 Bully Burger, The Pool Room, Dawsonville.
 You’ll have to visit to get the scoop on how the Bully Burger got its name!

 Fried Green Tomatoes, Antebellum, Flowery Branch.
 Fried green tomatoes with bacon jam, brioche, fried egg, hot sauce and mimosa ice.

-Caramel Pecan Pie, Buttermilk Pie Company, Gainesville.
+Caramel Pecan Pie, Southern Baked Pie Company, Gainesville.
 Made with the freshest ingredients, this pie will melt in your mouth.
-706-499-5234

 Wiener Schnitzel, Hofer’s Bakery and Cafe, Helen.
 This tender pork cutlet lightly breaded and pan fried is one of Hofer's best-selling dishes.

 Vegetable Plate, The Savory Spoon, Jefferson.
+(Editors note: The Savory Spoon has permanently closed.)
 The menu changes daily because only the freshest seasonal vegetables are served at this north Georgia eatery.

 Fish Tacos, The Cornerstone, Toccoa.
 Visit on "Taco Tuesdays" for flaky white fish tacos topped with purple cabbage and homemade sauce wrapped in flour tortillas.